 “I hope you’re a good boy!,” the drunk said, laughingly.

-“Shut up,” Juan screamed, before running into the line of devils, pushing one of the shorter participants over, quickly grabbing his mask, and sprinting towards the waterway on the other side of the plaza, tossing it into the stream of polluted water, before dashing into alleyways and crouching behind a restaurant dumpster, waiting for the parade to pass.
+“Shut up,” Juan screamed, before running into the line of devils, pushing one of the boy “devils” over, grabbing his mask, and sprinting towards the waterway on the other side of the plaza, tossing it into the stream of polluted water, before dashing into alleyways and crouching behind a restaurant dumpster, waiting for the parade to pass.

 Night was falling as Juan crept up the creaky stairs to the fourth floor, where he, his mother, and his brother lived.
 He opened the door quietly, with the hope that Margo wouldn’t notice, but there she, leaning against the back of the sofa, cigarette in hand, facing him.